Glendale Unified School District: Safety

 The district contracts with the Glendale Police Department for schools within Glendale, and the Los Angeles County Sheriff's Department for schools within Montrose and La Crescenta.

+2023 Cyber Incident

+In December 2023, the Glendale Unified School District fell victim to a ransomware attack carried out by the Medusa Ransomware Group.
+The attack compromised the personal information of both students and staff.
+Attackers locked employees out of their systems and demanded a ransom for the safe return of sensitive PII and other confidential data, which included Social Security numbers, addresses, and financial information.
+The district chose not to pay the ransom, resulting in the sensitive data being publicly exposed online.
+This incident is part of a growing trend of cyberattacks targeting K-12 institutions, disrupting school operations and endangering personal data.

 Cybersurveillance of students

 In 2012, the District hired Geo Listening for a pilot program to monitor public online activity of students at the Crescenta Valley, Glendale, and Hoover High Schools.
 While the school district has claimed that the program, now expanded to all of the District's schools, is meant to detect cyberbullying, critics have questioned whether it violates the privacy rights of students and whether the $40,500 spent on the program so far is well spent.

 Analysts working for Geo Listening comb through posts students from Glendale Unified School District schools make on Facebook, Twitter and Instagram, reporting daily to school administrators.
 Reports include the student's user names, screen captures of their posts, and details on where they were when they made the post.
 An attorney with the ACLU characterized the program as "sweeping and far afield of what is necessary to ensure student safety."